Help us improve your experience.

 Customize YANG RPC Output on Devices Running Junos OS

-You can create custom RPCs in YANG for devices running Junos OS.
-This enables you to precisely define the input parameters and operations and the output fields and formatting for specific operational tasks on devices running Junos OS.
+You can create custom RPCs in YANG for devices running Junos OS or devices running Junos OS Evolved.
+Creating custom RPCs enables you to precisely define the input parameters and operations and the output fields and formatting for specific operational tasks on your devices.

 When you execute an RPC on a device running Junos OS, it returns the RPC reply as an XML document.
-The Junos OS Output Definition Language (ODL) defines the transformation of the XML data into the formatted ASCII output that is displayed when you execute a command in the CLI or request RPC output in text format.
+The Junos OS Output Definition Language (ODL) defines the transformation of XML data into formatted ASCII output.
+The device displays this text output when you execute a command in the CLI or request RPC output in text format.
 The Junos OS ODL extensions module defines YANG extensions for the Junos OS ODL, which you can include in custom RPCs to specify the CLI formatting for the output.
 For a summary of all the statements and their placement within the RPC output statement, see Understanding Junos OS YANG Extensions for Formatting RPC Output.

 blank-line